 Mortgage After bankruptcy

-If you have a recent chapter 7 or chapter 13 bankruptcy, you can still qualify for a mortgage to purchase or refinance your home.
-Depending upon which loan program you choose, the waiting period can be anywhere from 1 day after your discharge, to four years post discharge.
+However, if you have a recent chapter 7 or chapter 13 bankruptcy, you can still qualify for a mortgage to purchase or refinance your home without waiting.
+Depending upon which loan program you choose, the waiting period can be anywhere from 1 day after your discharge.

 We have helped home buyers to finance their purchase for over two decades despite having a recent bankruptcy.
 Contact us here to discuss your options without a credit pull.